hical/HiCAL/CALEngine/README.md

-      --threads             Number of threads to use for scoring --doc-features        Path of the file with list of document features --para-features       Path of the file with list of paragraph features (BMI_PARA) --qrel                Use the qrel file for judgment --max-effort          Set max effort (number of judgments) --num-iterations      Set max number of refresh iterations --training-iterations  Set number of training iterations
+      --threads             Number of threads to use for scoring --doc-features        Path of the file with list of document features --para-features       Path of the file with list of paragraph features (BMI_PARA) --qrel                Qrel file to use for judgment --max-effort          Set max effort (number of judgments) --num-iterations      Set max number of refresh iterations --training-iterations  Set number of training iterations